 My husband was the first to notice that our daughter brought color to the house.
 Purples, pinks and pastels were now everywhere, mixing in nicely with the boys primary palette.
 I bought my first of many to come pink shirts when my daughter was baby.

-Blogging brought me to learn more about nutrition.
+I love colors in my cooking, too.
+Food blogging taught me more about nutrition.
 I soon realized that to eat healthy, we also had to eat the rainbow.
-When I develop recipes, I think of both flavors and colors.
+So today when I develop recipes, I think of both flavors and colors.
 And with the colorful produce nature provides, it is so easy to do.

 While I was making this Purple Sweet Potato Soup, my daughter came by to watch.
 She confessed that the smell of the soup brought her to me.